 But the audience on a cable TV channel is also much smaller.
 So while the rates are lower, a client may be reaching only a few thousand viewers with a commercial.

 A broadcast TV station can offer a better opportunity to reach more people, although at a higher cost.
-However, there are options on TV stations, too.
+However, there are options for TV stations, too.
 If clients want their ads to appear during a local 6:00 p.m.
 TV newscast but can't afford the cost, you can steer them to the morning newscast instead.
 They still reach the desired news audience but at a much lower rate.

-Are the Most Memorable
+TV Spots Are Memorable

 Give yourself 30 seconds to think of TV commercials from your childhood.
 Chances are, a few classic ads come to mind almost immediately, even though you haven't seen the spots in years.
 Some memorable examples include the "Life" cereal commercial ("Hey Mikey, he likes it!"), Alka-Seltzer ("Plop, plop, fizz, fizz") and Wendy's Hamburgers ("Where's the Beef?").
 Can you remember radio or newspaper advertisements the same way?

 The best ads on TV and even the worst can stick in viewers' minds forever.
-All it takes is a memorable hook -- a jingle, funny line or cute kid as a spokesperson.
+All it takes is a memorable hook – a jingle, funny line, or cute kid as a spokesperson.

 Get potential clients to stretch their minds so that you can help them come up with something that will live in viewers' heads long after the 30 spot is over.
-Commercials don't have to always be funny to have impact.
+Commercials don't have to always be funny to have an impact.
 Nor do they have to be big-budgeted national advertisements.
 In your local area, you probably have familiar commercials that everyone in town knows by heart.

 The key for you is to steer a client away from creating a commercial that looks like everyone else's on television.
 If a spot from a local bank looks like every other banking advertisement, it's not going to catch the audience's attention or be memorable one minute after it airs, much less one day or one week.